PrefectHQ/prefect/docs/guides/webhooks.md

 template.
 Additionally, Prefect Cloud adds the webhook itself as a related resource on all of the events it produces.

-If your template does not produce a `payload` field, the `payload` defaults to a standard set of debugging information, including the HTTP method, headers, and body.
+If your template does not produce a `payload` field, the `payload` default to a standard set of debugging information, including the HTTP method, headers, and body.

 ### Dynamic webhook events